Skip to content

 ps -ef | grep daos

-Is your container mounted on all nodes?
+5. Check that your container is mounted on all nodes:

 mount | grep dfuse

-Can you ls in your container?
+6. Check that you can ls in your container:

 ls /tmp/${DAOS_POOL}/${DAOS_CONT}

-Did your I/O actually fail?
+7. Check that your I/O actually failed.

 daos container get-prop $DAOS_POOL $CONT